 She explained that Thai recipes and methods of cooking at the street food stalls are pretty much the same as how the same dish is prepared in Thai homes.

 It is common in Thai culture for women to stop by street food vendors on their way home from work and carried their purchases home in plastic bags, becoming known as “plastic bag mothers.”

-So get inspired (and hungry) with these 29 most delicious, traditional, and popular Thai street foods!
+So get inspired (and hungry) with these 29 most delicious, traditional, and most popular Thai street foods!

-The Best 27 Traditional and Popular Thai Street Foods
+The Best 27 Traditional and Popular Thailand Street Foods

 Gai Tod (Fried Chicken)